apache/celeborn/docs/configuration/index.md

 Off-heap memory requirement can be estimated as below:

 ```
 numDirs = `celeborn.worker.storage.dirs`             # the amount of directory will be used by Celeborn storage
-bufferSize = `rss.worker.flush.buffer.size`   # the amount of memory will be used by a single flush buffer
+bufferSize = `celeborn.worker.flusher.buffer.size`   # the amount of memory will be used by a single flush buffer
 off-heap-memory = bufferSize * estimatedTasks * 2 + network memory
 ```

 For example, if an Celeborn worker has 10 storage directories or disks and the buffer size is set to 256 KiB.
 The necessary off-heap memory is 10 GiB.

-NetWork memory will be consumed when netty reads from a TPC channel, there will need some extra memory.
+Network memory will be consumed when netty reads from a TPC channel, there will need some extra memory.
 Empirically, Celeborn worker off-heap memory should be set to `(numDirs  * bufferSize * 1.2)`.

 ## All Configurations